camarguinho/eda-challenge/README.md

 create an eda-challenge namespace to deploy all your staff

+## Prerequisites

+To complete this challenge, you need:

+- an IDE (your prefer one), you have a Code Ready Workspace available if you want.
+- JDK 11+ installed with JAVA_HOME configured appropriately
+- Apache Maven 3.8.1+
+- (Optional) OpenShift CLI (`oc` command) could be usefull.
+- (Optional) Container runtime (docker or podman) to run locally containers.

 ## Quarkus Application

 The main goal here is to create a Quarkus application to expose a simple REST API to publish messages into a